Trooper William Gladden

 Bill was holed up in an orchard with members of his regiment just outside Ranville in June 1944.
 Two days before he was injured, Bill had carried two of his fellow soldiers into a barn.
 Sadly, they did not recover from their wounds, and they are buried in the Commonwealth War Graves Cemetery at Ranville.

-On 18 June, two days after carrying his badly wounded friends to the barn, Bill was injured in the leg, whilst brewing up a dixie of tea, by machine gun fire from a tank and he was carried into the same barn.
+On 18 June, two days after carrying his badly wounded friends to the barn, Bill was wounded in the leg, whilst brewing up a dixie of tea, by gun fire from a tank and he was carried into the same barn.
 Once inside he was given morphine and the necessary medical attention to keep him alive while he awaited evacuation back to the UK.

 Bill was luckier than his friends, as he made it back to Portsmouth on 21 June.
 His injuries to his leg were severe and he spent three years in hospital recovering and learning to walk again.